info201b-au2022/project-group-12/docs/p01-proposal.md

 # Expected Implications
 The possible implications for our research questions is that it may push people to rethink and reevaluate the voting system set in place in America.
 It will allow for us to see the reality of the voting system and see the adverse effects of common issues such as age, finances, and education.
 This will allow state officials and policymakers to revise their systems and have a better understanding of where most votes come from and how certain populations make up most of the numbers.
 This will create better systems to be put in place to create equality and fair voting.
+However, another implication is that it's possible that politicians use the data we collect to their advantage by looking at the populations that have higher voting rates and only target those to their campaign.
+This can be a problem because this would further enhance the problem that is currently happening.

 # Limitations
 A limitation that may need to be addressed is the possibility of residents simply not voting, for no reason other than negligence.
-Another may be poor advertising about elections and election dates in certain areas of Seattle due to institutionalized discriminatory policies.
+We might address this limitation by examining the total number of registered voters, the total number of people who actually voted, and count the difference of that as people who didn't vote.
+Another limitation in this project could be differences in advertising about elections and election dates across the United States of America.
+It's possible that this could influence whether people vote or not and could vary greatly across the United States.
+That means that in some locations, voting rates could be inflated but since we aren't looking into this variable, we won't be sure how it gets affected.
+To address this, we will example the margin of errors in the data to give us a relative idea about what the differences are and if they are significant.

 # References